ABOUT LOST CHORD UK

-Lost Chord is an innovative charity dedicated to improving the quality of life and well-being of those living with dementia and other complex health needs.
+Lost Chord UK is an innovative charity dedicated to improving the quality of life and well-being of those living with dementia and other complex health needs.
 By interactive, therapeutic music sessions in both the community and care home setting, we increase the general awareness, self-esteem and overall well-being of everyone who takes part and is present at the sessions.

 One of LCUK’s unique strengths is that it visits many residential homes monthly enabling us to build a real relationship with not only the residents and their families but also the carers.
 We build up a real musical picture of the home.